peterldowns/pgtestdb/README.md

   // would result in the same schema and data.
   Hash() (string, error)

-  // Prepare should perform any plugin or extension installations necessary to
-  // make the database ready for the migrations.
-For instance, you may want to
-  // enable certain extensions like `trigram` or `pgcrypto`, or creating or
-  // altering certain roles and permissions.
-  // Prepare will be given a *sql.DB connected to the template database.
-  Prepare(context.Context, *sql.DB, Config) error

   // Migrate is a function that actually performs the schema and data
   // migrations to provision a template database.
 The connection given to this
   // function is to an entirely new, empty, database.
 Migrate will be called
   // only once, when the template database is being created.
   Migrate(context.Context, *sql.DB, Config) error

-  // Verify is called each time you ask for a new test database instance.
-It
-  // should be cheaper than the call to Migrate(), and should return nil iff
-  // the database is in the correct state.
-An example implementation would be
-  // to check that all the migrations have been marked as applied, and
-  // otherwise return an error.
-  Verify(context.Context, *sql.DB, Config) error
 }
 ```

 If you're writing your own `Migrator`, I recommend you use the existing ones
 as examples.
 Most migrators need to do some kind of file/directory hashing in
 order to implement `Hash()` &mdash; you may want to use